 CAHU will improve its members ability to meet the health, financial and retirement security needs of all Californians through education, advocacy, legislation and professional development.

-Every Californian has access to solutions for health, financial and retirement security with the services of insurance professionals.
+Every Californian has access to solutions for health, financial and retirement needs, through services provided by insurance professionals.

 CAHU PRESIDENT'S Message